A quick snapshot into life in the Big D from yours truly.

 Family, marriage and kids encompass the single biggest part of life in Dallas.

-In Dallas, we live like entrepreneurs now. that means working at all hours.
+In Dallas, we live like entrepreneurs now. working at all hours.